Ojalá Que Llueva Café: Critical reception

 The album received universal acclaim from critics and music fans.
 For many, it is considered his best album and his most emblematic.

 Carlos Agudelo, from the section of Latin Notas of Billboard, praised the musical structure of the album and wrote, "Practically all the songs, while keeping the freshness and happiness of tropical music, are almost experimental pieces that seek to blend merengue with such genres as pop and jazz."
 He also praised the lyrical content and stated, they "are truly poetic and meaningful, deep expressions of the Caribbean popular experience.
 With their music, Guerra and his partners -classically educated musicians -have given merengue another, richer dimension".

-Mariano Prunes from Allmusic gave 5 of 5 stars to the album and wrote: "Ojalá Que Llueva Café is both his first masterpiece and the album that made him a star".
-Fernando Gonzales from Boston Globe, ranked the album at the Top 10 Records of 1990.
+Mariano Prunes from AllMusic wrote: "Ojalá Que Llueva Café is both his first masterpiece and the album that made him a star".
+Fernando Gonzales from The Boston Globe, ranked the album at the Top 10 Records of 1990.
+Also, the album was included on the 100 Essential Albums of Dominican Music.Ojalá Que Llueva Café was ranked at 19 of the 600 best albums of Latin America website.